CentaurusInfra/mizar/docs/design/direct_path.md

 # Direct Path

-The direct path feature allows a flexible data-plane fast path that avoids multiple hops of flows through transit switches.
-Endpoints shall be able to communicate directly between their hosting nodes without the need to go through transit switches or routers.
+The direct path feature allows a flexible data-plane fast path that avoids multiple hops of flows through bouncers.
+Endpoints shall be able to communicate directly between their hosting nodes without the need to go through bouncers or dividers.

-Transit switches will primarily serve the very first packet between two endpoints.
-As most of these first packets are ARP requests and the transit switches respond to ARPs on behlaf of endpoints, in practice _all_ packets within the same network will be direct between the endpoints.
+Bouncers will primarily serve the very first packet between two endpoints.
+As most of these first packets are ARP requests and the bouncers respond to ARPs on behlaf of endpoints, in practice _all_ packets within the same network will be direct between the endpoints.

 The direct path approach tightens the delay bound (due to multiple hops) to its minimum.
-Additionally, by shifting traffic of most of the packets from the transit switch, direct path will have the effect of reducing the number of transit switches needed.
+Additionally, by shifting traffic of most of the packets from the bouncer, direct path will have the effect of reducing the number of bouncers needed.
 Since scaling decisions will be primarly tken on new packets between new endpoints, the number of scale-out decisions as well shall be minimized (unlike making scale-out decisions based on all packets in a network).